docker/labs/dockercon-us-2017/windows-modernize-aspnet-ops/README.md

 27b54d30301f        sixeyed/modernize-aspnet-ops:1.0   "C:\\ServiceMonitor..."
 41 seconds ago      Up 38 seconds       0.0.0.0:80->80/tcp   v1.0
 ```

-You can get basic management information about the container with `docker top v1.0` to list the running processes, and `docker logs v1.0` to view application log entries.
+You can get basic management information about the container with `docker container top v1.0` to list the running processes, and `docker container logs v1.0` to view application log entries.
 In this case, IIS doesn't write any logs to the console so there won't be any log entries surfaced to Docker.

 Open a browser on your laptop and browse to the app on your VM: **http://&lt;azure-vm-address&gt;/UpgradeSample**.
 You'll see the sample app, which just shows some basic diagnostics details: